-Section 41.
-Appeals to Court; Time of Hearing; Notice; Postponement; Hearing; Decision of Court; Costs and Fees.-(a) Any person whose claim for registration has been denied by the commission, or whose name, although previously registered, has been removed and not restored by the commission upon a petition filed for that purpose as herein provided, or any qualified elector of any borough, town or township whose rights are impaired by any general order made by the commission, not including refusals to remove names upon any petition of any kind aforesaid, may file an appeal with the proper court of common pleas not later than the seventh day preceding any election or primary, setting forth why he feels that an injustice has been done, and praying for such order as will give him relief.
-Thereupon any judge of the court shall fix a time and place for hearing the matter in dispute, of which notice shall be served, with a copy of said appeal, by the appellant upon the counsel for the commission and upon any elector, or his attorney, who opposed the contention of the appellant before the commission, at least forty-eight hours before such matter may be reviewed by the court.
+Section 41, reenacted and amended. elector of any city of the second class, city of the second class A, city of the third class, borough, town or township whose rights are impaired by any general order made by the commission, not including refusals to remove names upon any petition of any kind aforesaid, may file an appeal with the proper court of common pleas not later than the seventh day preceding any election or primary, setting forth why he feels that an injustice has been done, and praving for such order as will give him relief.
+Thereupon any judge of the court shall fix a time and place for hearing the matter in dispute, of which notice shall be served, with a copy of said appeal, by the appellant upon the counsel for the commission and upon any elector, or his attorney, who opposed the contention of appellant before the commission, at least forty-eight hours before such matter may be reviewed by the court.
 Proof of notice or the waiver thereof must be filed therein.